ZPI-2023-IST/Documentation/source/modules/frontend.rst

 1. **Default Configuration Setup:**

     The page fetches default configuration options from the backend using the "/config-params" endpoint and sets up the initial state, including the selected algorithm and its corresponding configuration.

 2. **Current Configuration Display:**

     Users can trigger the display of the current configuration by clicking on the "Current config" button.
 This information is shown in a popover with details retrieved from the backend using the "/config" endpoint.

 3. **Algorithm Selection:**

     Users can select different algorithms from a dropdown list, triggering the dynamic loading of configuration options for the selected algorithm.
 The default algorithm is initially set to "example."

 4. **Configuration Modification:**

     Users can modify configuration parameters using input fields and checkboxes.
 The page dynamically generates form elements based on the data retrieved from the backend.

 5. **Configuration Submission:**

     Users can submit the modified configuration either as a new configuration or to update an existing configuration.
 The submission triggers a modal confirmation dialog, warning users that updating the configuration will reset all weights of the current model.

 6. **Alerts:**

     The page displays alerts for successful configuration updates and error messages in case of submission errors.

 7. **Tabs for New and Modified Configurations:**

     The page includes tabs for creating new configurations and modifying existing configurations.
 Users can switch between tabs to perform the desired action.
-For more details and the actual code implementation, refer to the provided configuration.js file.

 -------
 logs.js